 The upper abdominal vessels are important for several disease states and as landmarks for a few abdominal structures.
 The abdominal aorta is important because it may become aneurysmal.

 UPPER ABDOMINAL VESSELS

 This exam is usually done as the first part of the liver, gallbladder, bile duct, and pancreas exam but this chapter focuses just on the blood vessels.
 Do this exam with the patient at 30 degrees elevation and in the left lateral position to optimize the acoustic liver window and to shift the stomach contents away from the epigastrium.
-Deep inspiration can also improve the view.
+Deep inspiration can also improve the view by moving the liver caudad.
+It may be necessary to scan as much as possible through the liver window with caudal fanning of the probe.
 Be sure to get the probe midline and perpendicular or the anatomy relationships will appear altered.
 The images shown below were from lean patients with excellent views.
 It is important to learn this anatomy with patients with good views so that the most important features can be identified in patients with more compromised views.

 Step 1: Transverse high epigastrium